hashgraph/hedera-mirror-node/docs/database/README.md

 7. Run the [migration.sh](/hedera-mirror-importer/src/main/resources/db/scripts/v2/migration.sh) script.
 8. Update the mirror node configuration to point to the new Citus DB and start it.

+### Migration notes
+1. It is recommended to run the migration script in a screen/tmux session and pipe stderr and stdout to separate log files.
+2. The migration script runs in two parts.
+The first part of the migration will migrate all tables except for `crypto_transfer, transaction, and topic_message.
+The second part  attempts to bookmark its place to resume where it left off in case of a failure.
+However, the bookmark process follows behind the batch process and there may be a committed batch without a bookmark.
+You must verify the saved values and update the async_migration_status table if incorrect before resuming the migration

 ## Citus Backup and Restore

 Please refer to this [document](/docs/database/citus.md) for the steps.

+with topic_message_positions as (
+select min(t.consensus_timestamp), b.the_table, b.cursor_id
+from async_migration_status b
+join topic_message t on t.consensus_timestamp < COALESCE(b.last_processed_timestamp, upper(b.cursor_range)) and t.consensus_timestamp > lower(b.cursor_range)
+where b.the_table = 'topic_message' group by b.the_table, b.cursor_id)